peterihimire/backend-task-js/README.md

 ## Usage

-After you clone this repo to your desktop, go to its root directory and run $`npm install` to install its dependencies.
+After you've cloned this repo to your desktop, added your .env file and wired up your mongodb connection string to the .env file, go to its root directory and run $`npm install` to install its dependencies.

 Once the dependencies are installed, you can run $`npm run dev` to start the application.